 The future is but a vision of our imagination, it is about what we are not yet.
 We may be or we may not be.
 We live in a time of change and constant motion.
 Arts of the Earth was founded in the belief that the arts allow us to go back to our roots and make sense of an evolving social context that includes self and others.
 Creativity and the arts belong to nobody but ourselves and the people we share it with.
 As the artist shares the arts with audiences it becomes a shared dialogue.
 It re.
 But to engage in the arts and fully experience its opportunities one must be conscious and willing to listen to one's senses.

 The arts in its many forms provide an unending stream of messages, and are in constant progress.
 The arts are a bridge between past, present and future and opportunities for dialogue about our identity, the role of creativity in education and meeting future needs that allow us to remain in touch with our humanity.
 We hold the belief that there is a need to focus how our emotions about the social and cultural context regulate our thinking and development.

 Arts of the Earth offers mentoring, tailor-made workshops, program development, evaluation and research.
 The outcomes of the workshops are based on the needs of the community and relevant to meaningful pedagogies in the global context.

 Our workshops are future directed and continually evolving and to think about and on imaniging what can be.
-A central focus is on becoming engaged with the demands of the future and what Maxine Greene would say "what we are not yet..."
+A central focus is on becoming engaged with the demands of today and imagining the future of "what we are not yet..."

 Esther Joosa: Living and educating with a vision